cryptopp-modern/cryptopp-modern.com/content/docs/api/utilities/SecByteBlock.md

 SecByteBlock(size_t size);
 ```

 Create SecByteBlock with specified size.
-Memory is **not** initialized.
+Memory is **not** initialised.

 **Parameters:**
 - `size` - Size in bytes